-- a) immediately acknowledge the receipt of such a request; and - b) as soon as possible, indicate the conditions, if any, under which the projected mission may be undertaken. - 12.2.6 The SAR service provider shall ensure arrangements are established such that the Bangkok RCC considers a need for SRUs, facilities, persons or equipment to enter Thailand territory from neighboring States to assist in the conduct of SAR, the RCC shall:
+- a) immediately acknowledge the receipt of such a request; and - b) as soon as possible, indicate the conditions, if any, under which the projected mission may be undertaken. - 12.2.6 The SAR service provider shall ensure arrangements are established such that the Bangkok RCC considers a need for SRUs, facilities, persons or equipment to enter Thailand territory from neighboring States to assist in the conduct of SAR, the RCC shall: - a) request from the RCCs of those neighboring States such assistance, including aircraft, vessels, persons or equipment, as may be needed; - b) grant any necessary permission for the entry of such aircraft, vessels, persons or equipment into its territory; and

-- a) request from the RCCs of those neighboring States such assistance, including aircraft, vessels, persons or equipment, as may be needed; - b) grant any necessary permission for the entry of such aircraft, vessels, persons or equipment into its territory; and - c) make the necessary arrangements with the appropriate customs, immigration or other authorities to expedite such entry. - 12.2.7 Whenever requested, the Bangkok RCC shall seek to cooperate with other RCCs in the rapid provision of assistance in the form of aircraft, vessels, persons or equipment. - 12.2.8 The SAR service provider shall seek to arrange joint inter-State training exercises involving its SAR facilities and those of neighboring States and operators, to promote SAR capacity and efficiency. - 12.2.9 The SAR service provider should seek to arrange for periodic liaison visits by personnel of its RCC and RSC to RCCs of neighboring States, relevant Air Traffic Control (ATC) units and airline operating centers in order to understand those organizations, facilities and capabilities. - 12.2.10 The SAR service provider shall establish SAR agreements with States having adjoining SRRs or FIRs, including trans-regional neighbors (the agreements should include clear responsibilities for overlapping or non-adjoining aeronautical and maritime SRRs). - 12.2.11 The SAR service provider shall provide up to date cross-border information on SAR capability (this should be included in bilateral SAR agreements). - 12.2.12 The SAR service provider shall pre-arrange procedures for cross-border SAR responses (this should be included in bilateral SAR agreements).
+- c) make the necessary arrangements with the appropriate customs, immigration or other authorities to expedite such entry. - 12.2.7 Whenever requested, the Bangkok RCC shall seek to cooperate with other RCCs in the rapid provision of assistance in the form of aircraft, vessels, persons or equipment. - 12.2.8 (Applicable until 25 November 2026) The SAR service provider shall seek to arrange joint inter-State training exercises involving its SAR facilities and those of neighboring States and operators, to promote SAR capacity and efficiency. - 12.2.8 (Applicable as of 26 November 2026) The SAR service provider shall seek to arrange joint inter-State training exercises involving its SAR facilities, RCCs, RSCs, SRUs and operators of neighboring States, to promote SAR capacity and efficiency. - 12.2.9 The SAR service provider should seek to arrange for periodic liaison visits by personnel of its RCC and RSC to RCCs of neighboring States, relevant Air Traffic Control (ATC) units and airline operating centers in order to understand those organizations, facilities and capabilities. - 12.2.10 The SAR service provider shall establish SAR agreements with States having adjoining SRRs or FIRs, including trans-regional neighbors (the agreements should include clear responsibilities for overlapping or non-adjoining aeronautical and maritime SRRs). - 12.2.11 The SAR service provider shall provide up to date cross-border information on SAR capability (this should be included in bilateral SAR agreements). - 12.2.12 The SAR service provider shall pre-arrange procedures for cross-border SAR responses (this should be included in bilateral SAR agreements).